Renekton Build Guide by Drake6401

 Black Cleaver: Balanced item and completes your Phage building.
 The added armor break can be almost instantly maxed with your combo and helps all your AD allies kill the target.

 Titanic and Ravenous Hydras: Obviously don't get both.
 Ravenous is good for 1v1 fights where you can't get bursted so quickly or team fights with a lot of tanks.
 Titanic gives 450 Health and an HP scaling AOE.
-Chose based on if you are going high damage or mixed with tanky bruiser.
+Choose based on if you are going high damage or mixed with tanky bruiser.

 Also use this.
 Overheal isn't as good in the long run.
 This gives you way more team fight sustain than you'll realize.
+Plus more gold if you snowball early.

 Always go with this.
 Renekton is very capable of fighting even if he's low of health.
 This makes him do more burst damage to catch your opponent by surprise.